 In the late 16th century, King Sebastião was determined to take Christianity to Morocco.
 He rallied a force of 18,000 but was killed in the battle along with 8000 others.
 His successor, Cardinal Henrique took over the throne.
 In 1580, when Henrique died, Sebastião's uncle, Phillip II of Spain, claimed the Portuguese throne.
 Phillip promised a purely personal union that would leave his new kingdom as independent as before, guaranteed the separation of the two governments, and promissed that the Portuguese language and laws should be used in the governance of the country.
 Phillip's rein lived up to his promise, but under his son and grandson, Spain let the English and the Dutch strip Portugal of valuable foreign possessions, and Lisbon declined as a commercial center with competition from the harbors in England and Holland.
 This marked the end of Portugal's golden age.
 In 1640, leading personalities staged a well-planned rising in Lisbon and easily overpowered the sentinels guarding public buildings.
-In the absence of any force capable of suppressing the rising, a new ruler was acclaimed and Portugal was once again a separate, independent nation.
-Later, a treaty of friendship and commercial cooperation with Britain ensured Portugal's restored independence, but also guaranteed British predominance in Portugal.
+In the absence of any force capable of suppressing the rising, a new ruler was acclaimed and the "Iberian Union" ended.
+Later, a treaty of friendship and commercial cooperation with Britain ensured Portugal's restored crown, but also guaranteed British predominance in Portugal.
 Two years after the treaty, Portugal's Catherine of Braganza (Bragança), married England's Charles II.

 The French Invasion

 shattered Lisbon, killing thousands of people and destroying most buildings.
 The prime minister at the time, the Marquis of Pombal, directed the rebuilding of the city.

 By the turn of the century, the country went through better times.
 Much of Lisbon had been rebuilt, the peasant class was stable,